epi2me-labs/wf-transcriptomes/docs/quickstart.md

 Select how the transcriptome used for analysis should be prepared:

 - To create a reference transcriptome using an existing reference genome `--transcriptome_source reference-guided` (default)
-- Use a a supplied transcriptome `--transcriptome_source precomputed"`
+- Use a supplied transcriptome `--transcriptome_source precomputed"`
-- Gnerate transcriptome via the denovo pipeline `--transcriptome_source denovo"`

 To run the workflow with direct RNA reads `--direct_rna true` (this just skips the pychopper step).